-The Astronomy and Astrophysics at DTM concentrates on discovering and understanding extrasolar planets, through pioneering detection studies, observations of their birthplaces, modeling of their formation, and considering the implications for the origin of our own planetary system.
+We aim to discover and understand extrasolar planets, through pioneering detection studies, observations of their nebular birthplaces, modeling of their formation, and using the detection of small bodies in the outer Solar System to understand the origin of our own planetary system.

 Alan P. Boss - Theoretical astrophysics; stellar and planetary system formation; extrasolar planets formation and detection

 Paul Butler - Observational astrophysics; stellar spectroscopy; precision Doppler instrumentation; extrasolar planets; Sun-like stars; supergiants and Cepheid variable stars